MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 # Debugging build failures
 ==========================

 Debugging build failures with Docker is facilitated by the ease of replicating the actual build environment where a particular builder failed.
-First step is to identify on which platform the failure occurred and what's the associated Dockerfile for tha target.
-If you're not familiar with Docker, start by reading up the [Docker getting started documentation](https://docs.docker.com/get-started/) and [install Docker](https://docs.docker.com/install/) on your local machine.:
+First step is to identify on which platform the failure occurred and what's the associated Dockerfile.
+If you're not familiar with Docker, start by reading the [Docker overview](https://docs.docker.com/engine/docker-overview/) and [Docker getting started documentation](https://docs.docker.com/get-started/).

 To reproduce a build, first identify the platform and look for the associated dockerfile in the dockerfiles/ directory.
 To create a container for Ubuntu 18.04 for e.g. you would use the *docker build* command like this:
 `docker build -t ubuntu-1804 --file ubuntu1804.dockerfile .`